 7. Reading your slides

-If you have so much information on a slide that either you or your audience has to read it then you shouldn’t be presenting it on a slide in the first place.
+If you have so much information on a slide that your audience has to read it, send them an email instead.

-It’s incredibly surprising how many presentations we still see where the presenter stands with their back to the audience and reads their own slide.
+We still see presenters stand with their back to the audience reading their own slides.

-Presenting to any audience regardless of size, status or subject is an enormous privilege and one that shout be treated with the utmost respect.
+Presenting to any audience is an enormous privilege and one that shout be treated with the utmost respect.

 – Be prepared